LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_tiled.rst

 in the ``RAJA::statement::For`` types refer to the entries in the iteration space tuple passed to the ``RAJA::kernel`` method.

-The ``RAJA::kernel`` CUDA variant is similar with the sequential execution policies replaced with CUDA execution policies:
+The ``RAJA::kernel`` CUDA variant is similar with sequential policies replaced with CUDA execution policies:

 .. literalinclude:: ../../../../exercises/kernel-matrix-transpose-tiled_solution.cpp
    :start-after: // _raja_mattranspose_cuda_start